 The Group Reunion, the heart of Cursillo, is a small group of friends (usually 3-5) who meet regularly to support each other in their spiritual journeys.
 They share about their lives in Christ, what they have learned, how they have connected with God, and apostolic action they have taken to share the love of God and the Good News of Jesus.
 A bonding develops that institutes a strong support group that nurtures the members in their walks of faith.

 The Ultreya is a “reunion of the reunions.”
 It provides support and builds community by allowing the sharing of communal experiences.
+But you don’t need to be in a Group Reunion to attend an Ultreya; in fact, you don’t even need to have attended a Cursillo weekend.
+Anyone can come, and all are welcome.

 Are there Cursillo secrets?
 You may have been told by some who have attended the weekend that they cannot tell you what Cursillo is all about or what goes on during a Three-day weekend.
 This is not correct.
 Everything that goes on during the weekend may be told to anyone.
 Cursillo literature is available to anyone who wishes to read or purchase the materials.